-“This meeting could have been an email.”
-Yes, everybody knows the meme referring to the too many meetings you’re having.
-And yes, a lot of us have had this thought.
-Even more so after the boom of online meetings that started happening in 2020 and the rise of remote and distributed teams all around the world.
+"This meeting should have been an email."
+Yes, a lot of us have had this thought.
+Even more so after the boom of online meetings after 2020 and the rise of remote and distributed teams all around the world.

 Reasons Why You Are Having Too Many Meetings